Gleek231997/Advanced-Database/README.md

 - **User-Defined Functions**: Incorporates custom functions for frontend operations to improve user experience.
 - **Cache Management**: Implements cache management mechanisms for enhancing system performance.

-## Contributors

-- **Glory**: Worked on dataset preprocessing, formatting, and storing data in non-relational databases.
-Also built the Flask application development.
-- **Amrutha**: Focused on relational database preprocessing and loading, database indexing, and optimizing search queries.
-- **Ruth**: Contributed to the development of user-defined functions used in the frontend to enhance user interaction.
-- **Suneeth**: Worked on cache management to improve system performance.

 ## Usage